artsy/artsy.github.io/_posts/2016-09-22-professional-development-at-artsy-engineering.markdown

 # Product teams

 Within product teams, engineers take on work across the stack.
-Most engineers have a comfort zone, and it's largely up to individuals to decide when and how to branch out.
-This gives people prerogative in shaping their expertise in accordance with their goals as a developer.
+Most engineers have one or more zone of expertise, but it's important for us to branch out as well.
+In my role as a product engineering lead, I'm responsible for helping to support this, to ensure that my team members are broadening in their skills.

 # Collaboration

 In day-to-day work, we do a lot of pair programming and whiteboard architecture on an ad hoc basis.
 This happens between teams as much as within them.
+It's common for developers to request code reviews from members of other teams, and equally common for them to provide friendly pointers on PRs they chance upon.

 # Lunch ’n’ Learn